 The calculation contains a variable with the latest IndexYearMonth number in the current filter context, named MaxIndex.
 We then calculate the MinIndex by subtracting 12 from this index number.

 Lastly, after removing a filter on the Date table, you input the period you want to return.
 And with it your calculation shows the trailing 12 months.

 Last 12 months v3 = VAR MaxIndex = MAX( 'Date'[IndexYearMonth] ) -- Ending period VAR MinIndex = MaxIndex - 12 -- Starting period VAR Result = CALCULATE( [Total Sales], -- return dates between starting and ending period FILTER( ALL( 'Date' ), 'Date'[IndexYearMonth] <= MaxIndex && 'Date'[IndexYearMonth] > MinIndex ) ) RETURN Result

-The fourth method makes use of the EDATE function to retrieve the start of the year.
+The fourth method arrives at the latest 12 months by using the EDATE function to retrieve the minimum date.
 This function:

 - takes a starting date as its first argument